SkUrRiEr/cheesy-internet-monitor/README.md

 | 2         | 12:18      | 12:21    | 12:16       | 12:20     | 12:19          |

 `index.php` takes the newest event and formats it's data for display.

+## Note

+`import.php` is deliberately undocumented as it is intended as an example of an importer from some other flat-file logging format.